 Mississippi College's extensive list of building projects includes a new front entrance to Robinson-Hale Stadium, a new soccer complex, and baseball facility.
-New athletic facilities helped MC transition to NCAA Division II athletics.
+New athletic facilities will help as MC transitions to NCAA Division II athletics.
 Returning to the Birmingham-based Gulf South Conference began in Fall 2014.
 Adding to the building renaissance: a three-story parking garage, a prayer garden outside Alumni Hall, and a bookstore next-door to Pimento's café in Olde Towne Clinton.
 Overlooking MC's hometown on a hilltop, sits the Phillips House, a new residence for the MC president.
-The new medical sciences building opened in January 2013 and includes classrooms, a cadaver lab, and the latest research facilities.
+A generous lead gift from MC Foundation Board President and university trustee Dr. Don Phillips and his wife, Sue, made construction possible.
+The four-bedroom residence will be extensively used to entertain Mississippi College faculty, staff, students, alumni and other guests.
+The new medical sciences building opened in January 2013 and includes classrooms, a cadaver lab and the latest research facilities.
+Other major improvements include the addition of the East Campus, formerly the old Clinton Junior High property, and a makeover for Self Hall, home of the MC School of Business.